TessavdL/transcendence/README.md

   </div>
   <h4>Rules</h4>
   <p>Player1 starts left and player2 starts right.
 Players can move their paddles up and down.
-  If the ball hits the padde it's reflected back to the other player.
+  If the ball hits the paddle it's reflected back to the other player.
 The goal is to get the ball behind the other player to score a point.
   The first person who scores three points wins the game.
 After the game has ended a game over screen is visible and the match history is updated.</p>
   <h4>Controls</h4>
     <p>Move paddle up and down with <code>arrow key up</code> and <code>arrow key down</code> respectively</p>